arjun-menon/arjun-menon.github.io/essays/pol/ca/conservatives-and-lies.md

 * Jordan Peterson’s lie about the license.
 * JJ: https://archive.is/AqTSV and https://x.com/stklietsch/status/1902427679908827398
 * D’Souza — a liar at a whole different level — it’s too much to get into right now.
-* Right wing media dominance - media matters, Reddit post on it.
+* Right wing media dominance - media matters diagram, Reddit post on it.
+	* Better sources: NYTimes, Atlantic, Vox, Forbes, The Guardian.
 * In re: the 4mycanada website.
 * Integrate: https://www.reddit.com/r/onguardforthee/comments/1js4tp4/i_also_succesfully_voted_against_several_bills/ points in the top comment

+(heading 4?)
 Mark Carney is basically a moderate conservative.
 Things he’s said that sounds conservative.

+(heading 4?)
 We have no idea what we’re getting Pierre Pollievre, since he’s a liar.

 List PP’s votes on various things.
 The things he plans to cancel.
 (Except for a recent election pivot.)

-The economy policy of the Conservatives would hit the very people they claim to help:
+Note on PP’s endless stream of lies: https://www.youtube.com/watch?v=447aDYWu3FA The economy policy of the Conservatives would hit the very people they claim to help:
 * the working class people
 * mid & low income people

 From a Christian point of view:
 * On welfare:
     * https://biblehub.com/ezekiel/16-49.htm “She and her daughters were arrogant, overfed and unconcerned; they did not help the poor and needy”

 I personally hate lying.

 Disrespect for the truth is deeply disturbing to me.

 Satan is the “father of lies” and “when he lies he speaks his native language”.